MrDustinMiller/To-Do/README.md

 # To Do List

 - A single page application for a to do list app.
-This program creates tasks/notes/projects and diplays them to the dom.
+This program creates tasks/notes/projects and displays them to the dom.
 The user can view and delete these to-do's as they please.